reubenjanuardi/project-test/README.md

-hey dont be to serios, this just random project of mine
+hey dont be to serious, this just random project of mine